 Ashley dropped out of high school and in less than two years the site was raking in $70,000 a month purely from advertising revenue.
 As a result of its success, offers started flooding in for the Myspace-help website.
 Qualls was flattered by an offer of $1.5 million plus a car of her choice, but she turned the offer down.
 In total, she has earned over $1 million from the site.

 # 3 – Juliette Brindak

+Age at startup: 10 Company: Miss O and Friends Net Worth: $15 million